Before you can obtain a badge to drive a public service vehicle (PSV) taxi or cab, you will need to:

 - a certificate of insurance or cover note entitling you to drive the vehicle (insurance policies, schedules or photocopies of the certificate are not acceptable.
 You will not be permitted to take the test unless the original certificate of insurance or a cover note is presented)

-You must sit the test in a saloon of a similar size to a typical taxi / cab.
+You must sit the test in a saloon of a similar size to a typical taxi or cab, no smaller than a Ford Focus.
 During the test you will be required to drive at the standard of a professional driver and as though you had a vehicle fully laden with passengers.

 As part of the test, you will have to perform: